Ransomware: The role of cyber insurance in protecting businesses

 Even if a ransomware insurance policy does pay out for any direct costs, it is unlikely that this will completely make up for the full losses a business suffers.
 This is especially true when it comes to less tangible, more long-term expenses.

-For instance, the reputational damage that can be inflicted may be severe and long-lasting, with potential customers far less likely to do business with a company that has already proven itself unable to protect sensitive data.
+For instance, the reputational damage that can be inflicted by a cyber attack may be severe and long-lasting, with potential customers far less likely to do business with a company that has already proven itself unable to protect sensitive data.
 This could be compounded by longer-term financial costs such as class-action lawsuits on top of regulatory action, which can take years to resolve and be very costly.

 Then there are the expenses associated with rebuilding systems and updating technologies and processes to prevent future breaches, which may include new hardware and the use of expensive external cybersecurity consultants.
 While insurance may be able to assist with some of these costs, there are many areas it will not cover, so it’s important not to rely too heavily on these policies.